wiluxgit/ExtendedPlayerModels/README.md

 Note: Lighting of the transformed faces is broken, this *should* be fixed soon.
 ## 2. Submitting
 I'd love to see more community feedback & suggestions to this repo.
-You can either suggest features as "issue" or if you're a king you can also submit code suggestions.
+You can either suggest a by creating an issue or if you're a true jedi you can also submit code suggestions.

 My discord for Dms: Wilux#3918